Authentic Bulgarian Miak and 10 other fictional foods from film and TV

 If you were hoping to pick up a jar in your local Costco, then your straight out of luck because Miak is not a real thing.
 The product was set up as a gag, with Ernest authenticating it with the throw away line “I bet you didn’t think I could find any this time of year ” making the audience either question their general knowledge of products, or accept that it’s just something they have never heard or before.

 The entire design of the product is made to confuse, with words like authentic and original printed on the label.
-The name clearly is a play on Milk and Yak, meaning that it’s a milk based product of some sort, but apart from that, we can only guess to exactly inside the jar.
+The name clearly is a play on Milk and Yak, meaning that it’s a milk based product of some sort, but apart from that, we can only guess to exactly what is inside the jar.

 Stomach Pounder – The Fog (1980)